 - If the student talks with other students during class, the interpreter may voice the conversation.

-- The university is not responsible for any interpreter services other than those approved by SSD and the Division of Diversity and Community Engagement.
+- The university is not responsible for any interpreter services other than those approved by D&A and the Division of Diversity and Community Engagement.

 I need a sign language interpreter.
 Where do I request interpreting services?

-A Deaf or Hard of Hearing student registered with SSD may be eligible for interpreting services.
+A Deaf or Hard of Hearing student registered with D&A may be eligible for interpreting services.
 Submit your request online using the following link: Interpreter Services Request For Students

 Members of the general public who would like to request an interpreter for a University-sponsored event should contact the department sponsoring the event to request the interpreter.